markpbaggett/utk_collection_builder/docs/source/contents/5_aboutness_and_modifying_pages.rst

 The banner is a Bootstrap jumbotron, and can be modified in the `_includes/feature/banner.html` file.
 Instead of modifying the functionality, we're going to simply update the image that is being used.

-To do that, we're going to update the include like so to point at a region of one of the images in our colleciton from the Libraries' IIIF server:
+To do that, we're going to update the include like so to point at a region of one of the images in our collection from the Libraries' IIIF server:

 .. code:: markdown